edash22/southamlaw-landing/content/terms.md

 ## What happens if Your payment is rejected or You do not pay?

 If a check that You submit is returned for insufficient funds (“bounced”), You agree to pay any fees that result.
-If You do not pay fees as described in Your Agreement, Southam Law LLC reserves the right to submit Your account to a collections agency and or to begin a legal collections process; You agree to pay any collection fees, legal fees, or court costs that result.
+If You do not pay fees as described in Your Agreement, Southam Law LLC reserves the right to submit Your account to a collections agency and/or to begin a legal collections process; You agree to pay any collection fees, legal fees, or court costs that result.

 ## What if You disagree with this version of the Terms and Conditions?

-These Terms and Conditions are effective as of January 1, 2021.
+These Terms and Conditions are effective as of January 1, 2021 (with corrections to typographical errors made on February 3, 2021).
 If You feel that this version of the Terms and Conditions conflicts with Your Agreement as it was signed, Southam Law LLC is happy to provide prior versions of Terms and Conditions on request.